apache/nuttx/drivers/README.txt

   interface but instead use the simple character interface provided by the EEPROM drivers.

-iob/
-  Common driver I/O buffer support.
-Used primarily by networking and network-related drivers but available for any usage.

 i2c/
   I2C drivers and support logic.
 See include/nuttx/i2c/i2c_master.h